 Financial aid for undergraduate students includes grants, loans, work study and scholarships.
 Visit Financial Aid for more information.

-G&A currently funds 20 graduate students through departmental teaching assistantships.
+G&A currently funds approximately 20 graduate students through departmental teaching assistantships.
 Additional graduate assistantships are funded through research grants funded by the NSF, NOAA, MMS, EDA, and others.
 Others are funded by allied units in the university.

 The Free Application for Federal Student Aid (FAFSA) is the application for all federal and state aid programs.
 You will need to indicate Louisiana State University (school code #002010) in the school release section of the application so that the LSU financial aid office may receive your file.
-In most cases, you and your parents will need to complete the application together.
-The FAFSA is available online at www.FASFA.gov.
+Students apply for consideration for Federal Direct Loans and Federal Perkins Loans by completing the FAFSA.

 The Robert C. West and R.J.
 Russell Field Research Awards